 The examination supervisor will notify you of the remaining time, ten minutes before the end of the total examination period.
 You must stop writing at the set time.
 If you do not stop writing on time the supervisor will mark the exam as a late hand in and time and reason will be noted.
 The examiner will decide if your exam will be assessed.
-You are responsible for marking the pages you hand in with the correct identification information (AID number, course code, examination code and date) and sheet numbers before the examination time has ended.
+You are responsible for marking the pages you hand in with the correct identification information (AID number, education code, module and date) and sheet numbers before the examination time has ended.
 When you use a cover page, make sure that you state the total number of sheets that you have used for answers.
 Always complete and hand in the cover page, even if you have no attachments to hand in.

 When examinations collide the Exam Service Office can offer you to do both the exams at the same time.
 Please note that this is not possible at digital exams.
 You must be registered on both exams and both examiners must by email to email@example.com approve that you take both exams.
 You will not have access to both exams at the same time, you must submit one exam before you can start with the other one and the ordinary times for handing in the exams applies.

 Please let the Exam Service Office know how you chose to proceed no later than 10 days prior to the exam.

 In case of a fire alarm it is absolutely necessary that you follow the instructions given by the examination supervisor.
 When the fire alarm is set off the examination room must be evacuated.
 Most probably the examination cannot continue.
 The examination supervisor contacts the teacher in charge and the examiner decides how the examination should be handled and he or she is also responsible for organizing a possible re-sit if necessary.

 As the consequences of not following the rules are very serious, it is important that you read the information below and follow the rules regarding examinations.